Obtaining an aircraft maintenance engineer (AME) licence

 AME basic training programs

-- Find a list of Canadian approved and acceptable AME basic training organizations (currently active).
+- Find a list of Transport Canada-approved AME basic training organizations (currently active)

 - Learn more about approved training organizations

 We set out the topics that students learn in approved AME training programs.
 We also have samples of basic training curriculum for:

-These samples explain the AME training goals listed in the Airworthiness Manual 566, Appendix C. The curriculum samples may be used by Transport Canada to assess the documentation of students who did not obtain their basic training from an approved or acceptable training organization.
+These samples explain the AME training goals listed in the Airworthiness Manual Chapter 566, Appendix C. We may use curriculum samples to assess the documentation of students who did not obtain their basic training from an approved or acceptable training organization.

 Study and reference guide – AME exams